kennethmiranda/linux-sysadmin-lab/README.md

 Performed on both nodes.
 RHEL and Ubuntu use identical `useradd`/`groupadd` syntax.

 > **Important:** The primary user account (alice) is created during OS installation
 > and already exists.
-Do not attempt to recreate it with useradd — add it to groups
+Do not attempt to recreate it with useradd.
+Add it to groups
 > using usermod instead.
 Only bob and carol need to be created fresh.

 ### Create Groups